mscook/SeqFindR/README.rst

 Please use this README.rst as the core SeqFindr user documentation.

-These are these works in progress:
+These are works in progress:
     * `SeqFindr documentation`_
     * `SeqFindr official site`_